2022 Snow Spectacular Tour of Japan

 Catch a cable car to the breathtaking scenery at the top of the Japan Alps

 See red-crested cranes dance in the wild in snowy Hokkaido

 Day 1: Arrival in Tokyo

 Welcome to Japan!
 On arrival at one of Tokyo’s international airports, you will be met by a member of the Journey to the East team and escorted to your hotel.
-After a good night’s sleep, you will be ready to start the first full day of your 2021 Snow Spectacular Tour of Japan (Reverse).
+After a good night’s sleep, you will be ready to start your 2022 Snow Spectacular Tour of Japan.

 Day 2: Tokyo

 After orientation with your guide, you begin your exploration of Tokyo and its many faces.
 Today you will head to the Harajuku area.
 Your first stop is Meiji Shrine, located in the heart of Tokyo’s fashion district.
 Surrounded by a forest of evergreen trees and stroll gardens, this impressive Shinto shrine complex provides a peaceful oasis in an otherwise bustling city.

 We then walk from the shrine along the fashionable tree-lined boulevard of Omotesando.
 Here the contrasts are stunning as the world’s super-brands sit comfortably alongside edgy Japanese designers, avant-garde architecture, and Harajuku’s teen pop-culture.

 In the afternoon you will visit Nezu Museum of Art for an exquisite Japanese and Asian arts and garden.
 On the way back to your hotel, we will show you the famous Shibuya crossing filled with urban buzz.

 Tonight our welcome dinner is held at a restaurant serving modern Japanese degustation with great night views.